syncfusion-content/uwp-docs/uwp/SfCellGrid/Custom-Cell-Type.md

 ### Associating the Custom Cell Renderer to SfCellGrid

-To associate the custom cell renderer in SfCellGrid, initialize the **CustomComboRenderer** class and add it to the renderer collection of cell types.
+To associate the custom cell renderer in SfCellGrid, initialize the **CustomComboRenderer** class and add it to the `CellRenderers` property which is a collection of type `GridCellRendererCollection` class and remove the existing cell type `ComboBox` from the collection.

-Invoke the `QueryCellInfo` Event of SfCellGrid and set the `CellType` of range to be **ComboCell** to load the user defined cell type.
+To load the custom cell in the required range, assign its name **ComboCell** to the `CellType` property of `GridStyleInfo` class.

 {% tabs %}
 {% highlight c# %}